anguzz/wifi-probing/README.md

  1) Option 1: Use a NIC supporting Virtual Functions (VFs).
  2) Option 2: Use dual NIC setup one for monitoring, one for internet connectivity.
 - Rate limiting on WiGLE poses a current challenge, so I'll need to look into workarounds or ways to increase maximum daily API calls.
+- Make the menu more comprehensive, better formatted.

 ### Target setup
 Raspberry Pi 3B with ALFA Network AWUS036ACM Wi-Fi dongle, touch screen LCD, and battery power for portability.
 Aim to streamline scripts for NIC configuration, automated packet capture, and real-time display at system startup.